mortael/script.skinshortcuts/resources/docs/advanced/Advanced Usage.md

 [Read more](./Custom%20groupings.md)

-## Changing menu items from outside of the management dialog
+## Changing menu items from outside the management dialog

-Details of methods available for customising menu items outside of the management dialog.
+Details of methods available for customising menu items outside the management dialog.

 [Read More](./External%20editing.md)